CodeScop/Oge-Mai-Field-Guide/mamaresources.md

   - LF Battles: Sassi (600 words for 6)
   - MT Battles: Velts (800 words for 8), Clawadin (800 words for 8), Burocat (1000 words for 10), Curator of Elder Library (1000 words for 10)
   - HuntS1 Quests: Joining the Hunt (10), Spreading Hope (10), A Season for Hope (5), A Clue to the Past (5), Elder Library Assistants (5), Elder Library's Security (5), Proving Your Worth 1/4 (10), Proving Your Curiosity 2/4 (10), Proving Your Perserverance 3/4 (10), Proving Your Cunning 4/4 (10), Proving Your Mettle 5/6 (15), Protecting the Past (10), Studying Substance Samples (10), To Hope is to Plan (10), Time of Reflection (10), A Battle of Wills (10), Curator's Family (25)
-  - later game
+  - later Hunt

-- **Late June-July 2020 Sources Outside the Hunt:**
+- **Late Aug 2020 Sources Outside the Hunt:**

-  Late June/July 2020 sources are Hunt monsters and monsters with metal and/or rock (subject to interpretation)
+  Late August 2020 sources are - wait for it - BLUE.

+  ...
+I am exhausted from the Expedition Explosion this month, so instead of my usual Hunter Token source list built after running a battle against every monster in the game, I'm going to simply list monsters that appear to fit the clue and have the Hunter Token icon in their drop list.
+Look up their wordcount and infer their drops as you will.

+  - Global Battles: Vi, Viyusa, Awa
-  - LF Battles: Spirit Wignow (450 words for 4-5)
+  - LF Battles: later game, Global, and Hunt only
-  - MT Battles: Vanstra (3 minutes for 1-4)
-  - later game
+  - MT Battles: Lorsa, later game monsters

 - **Sell price:** 10 Coins (don't sell, much better to spend)